 An Israeli born-actress Natalie Portman who studied at Hebrew University and a British director Mike Leigh who spent time in a Zionist youth movement headed, a few years ago, that year’s list of Jewish Oscar nominees.
 In addition to Natalie Portman and Mike Leigh, screenwriter Charlie Kaufman also received a nod.
+These are just a few famous people with Jewish connections.

 And a short documentary about Sister Rose Thering, a Roman Catholic nun who has devoted her life to fighting anti-Semitism, won a nomination as well.

-The diminutive Portman, born in Jerusalem and the granddaughter of Holocaust survivors, was nominated for best-supporting actress for her role in “Closer.”
+The diminutive Portman, born in Jerusalem and the granddaughter of Holocaust survivors, was nominated for best supporting actress for her role in “Closer.”

 Leigh, best known for his penetrating working-class dramas, was nominated for directing “Vera Drake.”
 He was a longtime member of Habonim, a labor Zionist youth movement, and has spoken fondly of his time there.